-The defining peculiarity of an economic essay is that it is much more about facts and data than essays in most other disciplines.
+The defining peculiarity of an economic essay as well as process analysis essay outline is that it is much more about facts and data than essays in most other disciplines.
 This means that – unlike with most other disciplines – it will not be enough merely to quote another author that you are referencing.
 You should give some relevant and compelling statistics, facts and figures.
 One can say that the factual evidence is the ‘meat’ of any economic essay, the very reason why it is written and why anyone should read it.
 This is why it is imperative that you ensure that every single claim that you make in the main sentences of your body paragraphs is well substantiated with factual evidence.

 When you have written the main body paragraphs of your economic essay, you can consider that the main part of writing is done.
 It, however, does not mean that you should relax and expect any conclusion that you come up with to go well with your essay.
 It is difficult to underestimate the importance of a solid conclusion of any paper, including economic essays.
 A conclusion is the part of your essay that contributes most to your reader’s general impression of your writing, Likewise, a weak conclusion will leave your reader with the kind of impression that you don’t want.

 You can think of a conclusion as a wrapped up version of your entire essay.
 This is what you leave your reader with when s/he has read your paper and moves on to whatever else s/he has to do.
 A fine and proven way to wrap up your essay is to restate your main argument that you have presented in the introduction.